Applying to Interdisciplinary Honors

 Our experience has shown us that students who enter Interdisciplinary Honors for the wrong reasons either end up leaving or completing it with less satisfaction than anticipated.
 It is critical, then, that students, parents, teachers, and counselors consider the values and goals of the UW Honors Program before students apply.
 Those who commit to our broader concept of a college education report that they have been transformed by the experience.
 It is this quality that makes our program truly distinctive.

-Does Interdisciplinary Honors might fit into your educational goals?
-Consider the following before you begin the application process:
+Consider, does Interdisciplinary Honors might fit into your educational goals?